Nirmal4G/msbuild/documentation/specs/project-cache.md

 <ProjectCachePlugin Include="..\..\QuickbuildProjectCachePlugin.dll">
 ```
 - Plugin acquisition
   - Via the dependency manager of choice.
-PackageReference / Nuget for managed projects, pacman / vcpkg / nuget on packages.config for C++.
+PackageReference / NuGet for managed projects, pacman / vcpkg / NuGet on packages.config for C++.
 The package contents injects the plugin item into the project import graph.
 - Defining the "graph" when static graph is not available
   - Plugins need to know the top level entry point for various reasons, but without a static graph the entry points need to be explicitly declared or inferred.
   - Entry points are set via `ProjectCacheDescriptor.EntryPoints`.